Rishitamamidipalli/AI-BLOCK/README.md

 Initially, our project was deployed on the serverless platform GCP.
 However, due to cost considerations, we have switched to using non-serverless functions.

 # Technologies used in this project
 Initially when we get patients data and check whether that patient having covid or not .
 This is done by using ML model randomforests.
 This model is trained on the 'Covid Dataset.csv', available for download from Kaggle.
+Out of the 20 columns of COVID characteristics, we have selected only the 10 columns that show a high correlation with COVID infection.Here they go

 Now this data along with the results is stored in database using Blockchain technology to ensure data integrety.